viresh-ratnakar/exolve/README.md

 ```
 This example is from a puzzle with two ninas.
 The first one is in the 10th
 column ("j"), and the second one is in the seventh row from the bottom as well
-as all the cells in the A12 clue.
+as all the cells in the A12 and D16 clues.

 You can also have ninas that involve arbitrary letters/words from within the
 text of the clues or the prelude.
 This involves a little bit of html.